 Before selecting a plan for your firm, you should have a thorough understanding of its cost, which can include costs to your firm as well as costs to your participating employees.
 There are several types of fees a retirement

 plan provider can use to collect revenue.
 All of these fees can quickly add up to thousands of dollars, which can erode the profits of your law firm, and negatively impact an employee’s retirement savings.
-A good place to start is by reviewing your provider’s 408(b)(2) disclosure, which requires annual disclosure by retirement plan service providers to plan sponsors and fiduciaries of fees charged, services provided & information on other compensation received.
+A good place to start is by reviewing your provider’s 408(b)(2) disclosure, which requires annual disclosure by retirement plan service providers to plan sponsors and fiduciaries of fees charged, services provided and information on other compensation received.

 Selecting the right plan for your firm